zezice/getdata-010/README.md

 Using this script is very simple:

 1. Set your working directory to the directory that contains the Samsung data.
+2. Place this script in the same folder.
-2. Type the command: source("run\_analysis.R")
+3. Type the command: source("run\_analysis.R")

 That's it.
 After you source the script it will output the cleaned data set as a txt file called 'tidy\_data.txt' to your working directory.